wikimedia/analytics-geowiki/readme.md

 * Add an arg parser to replace most of the configuration
 * Add date specific information in the data files and the file names
 * Tests!
-* Instead of the `recentchanges` table, could we use the [checkuser](http://www.mediawiki.org/wiki/Extension:CheckUser) table?
 * Create a package
 * Use logging module
 * Can we use a server side cursur (i.e. using the python mysql drivers)?